Day 4: Rae Lakes to Sixty Lakes

 We climbed up and over the pass above the lake and took in the views to the west, down into the Sixty Lakes Basin.
 To the left was the highest lake, Lake 11001, and its waters drained northward to the right, down into the basin.
 We couldn’t see all of the Sixty Lakes from here, of course.
 Even after looking at the map, I’m still not sure why they called it that.
-But there were at least thirty, which it still impressive.
+But there were at least thirty, which is still impressive.
 It all depends on your definition of “lake,” I suppose.

-Of course, Vicki also took a look at the basin and realized that if she hiked down into it, she’d have to hike back uphill to get out of it, and she’s not a big fan of UP.
+Vicki took a good look at the basin and realized that if she hiked down into it, she’d have to hike back uphill to get out of it, and she’s not a fan of the word UP.
 And besides, the best part of the hike is always the view from the top.
 So we reconsidered our plan for the day.
 We looked around, and there was Fin Dome, not far down the ridge from us.
 We knew we couldn’t climb it (not without ropes and skill) but staying up on the ridge might be fun.
 We could search for better views and explore a rarely visited section of the park.
 So we left the trail and headed north on the ridge.

 Panorama video looking out over the 60 Lakes Basin

-We climbed along the ridgeline, which was quite a challenge due to the vegetation and large granite boulders, and got views to the east as well as to the west, depending upon where the terrain sent us.
+We scrambled along the ridgeline, which was quite a challenge due to the vegetation and large granite boulders, and got views to the east as well as to the west, depending upon where the terrain sent us.
 To the west was the Sixty Lakes Basin, of course, and to the east was yet another high pond, or tarn, that was shallow and clear and cold.
 We were up so high that we could even see Dragon Lake all the way across the Rae Lakes Basin.
 We intended to hike up to see it tomorrow, so this was a sneak preview of sorts.